Reactive Users vs. Social Recommender Systems: Managing Opinion Drifts with Adaptive Policies: Model

+Importantly, we let this influence persist even when an agent chooses not to consume content ($c_{i,k}=0$), meaning an agent cannot necessarily fully ``switch off'' external information and may still be exposed to others' opinions through everyday interactions and online social activity.
+This means that even when agent $i$ does not directly follow a recommendation, the platform may continue to affect its opinion indirectly, since neighboring agents may still consume recommendations, update their opinions accordingly, and propagate this influence through the network to agent $i$.

+\textbf{Opinion dynamics model:} Taking the direct effects of the platform recommendation and the effects of social influences together, we propose to model the opinion dynamics of an agent $i\in\{1,\ldots,n\}$ at time $k$ as:

-Specifically, note that when the agent does not click on the content, the dynamics in \eqref{eq:user-model} still allow the opinion to evolve.
-We will assume $\alpha\geq\beta$ throughout, given which our model allows the agent to drift back towards their innate opinion $x_0$ if they stop consuming content on the platform.
-That is, we assume that in absence of influence from the platform, other (internal or external) factors will drive the agent back to its innate opinion.
+Here, $\alpha \in [0, 1]$ and $\beta \in [0, 1]$ (with $0<\alpha+\beta\leq 1$) are constants determining the relative impact of different factors in shaping the agents' future opinions.
+We will assume $\alpha\geq\beta$ throughout, under which our model allows the agent to place at least as much weight on the innate opinion as on the social influence.
+That is, we assume that in absence of influence from the platform, other (internal or external) factors tend to pull the agent back toward its innate opinion, capturing hedonic adaptation~\cite{curmei2022towards}.

+In words, our proposed model in \eqref{eq:user-model-componentwise} states that when agent $i$ clicks on a recommendation, its opinion evolves based on a convex combination of the innate opinion, the social influence of its neighbors' opinions, and the recommendation; when it does not click on the content, \eqref{eq:user-model-componentwise} reduces to a Friedkin-Johnsen (FJ) model \cite{friedkin1990social} with common (homogeneous) stubbornness parameter $\frac{\alpha}{\alpha+\beta}$; the opinion changes based on its innate opinion and social influence.
+The former (first case in \eqref{eq:user-model-componentwise}) follows the networked update considered in \cite{sprenger2024control}, while the latter (second case) is new in our proposed model, and is introduced due to our consideration of user agency in content consumption.

+When $W=I$ (or $n=1$), the dynamics in \eqref{eq:user-model-componentwise} reduce to decoupled agents, recovering the baseline (no social influence) model:

+where the former case (under $c_{i,k-1}=1$) is the same as the opinion dynamics considered in previous work \cite{rossi2021closed, lanzetti2023impact}, while the latter case (under $c_{i,k-1}=0$) is again new to our model due to the consideration of reactive users.

+\textbf{Vector and compact form of the opinion dynamics model:} Using \eqref{eq:user-model-componentwise}, the vector of all agents' opinions evolves as follows: